Selling Put Options Vs Buying Stocks: Which Is Better?

 The risk of selling a put option lies with how likely the price of the underlying shares will drop below a specific price (the strike price) within a specific timeline (the expiration date).

-If the price of a company’s share drops below the strike price, the option buyer will have to purchase 100 shares, for every put option they sell at a predetermined price.
+If the price of a security's share drops below the strike price, the option seller will have to purchase 100 shares, for every put option they sell.

 You might be wondering, how can I find out if a company’s shares are set up in a way that is suitable for selling a put option?

-One way is to find a reputable options trading coach with a high win rate.
+One way is to find a legitimate and reputable options trading coach with a great trading strategy.

-David Jaffee teaches a trading strategy where his students can win up to 98% of their trades.
+David Jaffee teaches a trading strategy where his members can win up to 98% of their trades.

 It's important when trading that you do not take on too much risk.
 You don't want to trade high risk, high reward, companies.
 Instead, it's best to build your account slowly and steadily.